 A honey bee has three sets of legs, and each set is different.
-The last two legs—the hindlegs—are designed to compress and carry the pollen pellets that are characteristic of honey bees and bumble bees.
+The last two legs—the hindlegs—are designed to compress and carry the pollen pellets.
+The brightly colored balls are characteristic of honey bees and bumble bees.

 We’ve all seen those hard round nuggets in various colors and sizes, but did you ever wonder how the bees pack the pollen into a ball?
 Well, the secret tool is called a pollen press.
 The pollen press is actually made of two flat plates that are hinged together.
 One plate is on the distal end of the tibia, while the other is on an adjacent segment called the basitarsus.